Hon. Winifred Roper1

 Last Edited=12 Jul 2006

-Anne Wilkinson was born on 5 October 1738 at Ware Park, Hertfordshire, England.2 She was the daughter of Pinckney Wilkinson.1 She married Thomas Pitt, 1st Lord Camelford, Baron of Boconnoc, son of Thomas Pitt and Christian Lyttelton, on 29 July 1771 at Knightsbridge, London, England.1 She died on 5 May 1803 at age 64 at Camelford House, Pak Lane, Mayfair, London, England.2 Her will was probated in May 1803.2
+Anne Wilkinson was born on 5 October 1738 at Ware Park, Hertfordshire, EnglandG.2 She was the daughter of Pinckney Wilkinson.1 She married Thomas Pitt, 1st Lord Camelford, Baron of Boconnoc, son of Thomas Pitt and Christian Lyttelton, on 29 July 1771 at Knightsbridge, London, EnglandG.1 She died on 5 May 1803 at age 64 at Camelford House, Pak Lane, Mayfair, London, EnglandG.2 Her will was proven (by probate) in May 1803.2

-From 29 July 1771, her married name became Pitt.1 As a result of her marriage, Anne Wilkinson was styled as Lady Camelford on 5 January 1784.
+From 29 July 1771, her married name became Pitt.1 After her marriage, Anne Wilkinson was styled as Baroness Camelford on 5 January 1784.

 Children of Anne Wilkinson and Thomas Pitt, 1st Lord Camelford, Baron of Boconnoc